-‘Vikings,’ Season 4 Episode 18 Preview: The Great Heathen Army Is Ready To Attack [Spoilers]
+‘Vikings’ Season 4 Episode 18 Preview: The Great Heathen Army Is Ready To Attack [Spoilers]

 And so, it seems, Ragnar Lothbrok’s (Travis Fimmel) plan to have his sons attack England — and in particular King Ecbert (Linus Roache) — in retaliation for not only his death, but for the Viking village Ecbert decimated years early, has finally been set in motion.

-This synopsis for Episode 18 indicates that the Great Heathen Army Ivar and his brothers were organizing to avenge his father’s death in Episode 17 of Vikings has not only been formed, but has set sail and will land on English shores.
+This synopsis for Episode 18 indicates that the Great Heathen Army Ivar and his brothers were organizing to avenge his father’s death in Episode 17 of Vikings has not only been formed, but has also set sail and will land on English shores.
 It seems, with their arrival in Northumbria, they have their sights set on King Aelle (Ivan Kaye) first.

 Zap2it also has a program schedule that lists the final episodes of Season 4 of Vikings.
 According to them, Episode 19 is titled, “On The Eve,” and the Season 4 finale, Episode 20, will be titled, “The Reckoning.”

 These titles indicate that while Episode 18 of Vikings Season 4 will see Ivar and his brothers land in Northumbria, they might not attack immediately.
-Episode 19 seems likely to deal with the set up for attack on King Aelle and the Season 4 finale of Vikings could be the Great Heathen Army charge.
+Episode 19 seems likely to deal with the setup for attack on King Aelle and the Season 4 finale of Vikings could be the Great Heathen Army charge.

 However, the trailer for Episode 18 of Vikings Season 4 indicates the Great Heathen Army will be attacking in the very next episode.
 The clip is only short, having half of its time filled up with a promo for History Channel’s new show, Six, which will be premiering directly after Episode 18 of Vikings airs on the History Channel.